 My advice is to focus on your current strengths and start with what you are good at.

-If you are struggling to determine your strengths and what your services should be, I have a brainstorming guide to help you determine what services you should start with.
+If you are struggling to determine your strengths and what your services should be, I have an Ultimate Freelance Guide to help you determine what services you should start with.

 When you select services, instead of trying to offer all of them, I would focus on just one.